 an apparatus or installation to which this Part applies, if the label, advertisement or promotional material contains information of the kind referred to in regulation 4(1)(a)(ii) which the person knows, or ought reasonably to have known, is false, misleading or likely to mislead.

-Penalty: In the case of an individual, $5 000.
-In the case of a body corporate, $20 000.

 [Regulation 7 inserted in Gazette 30 May 2000 p.
-2569.]
+2569; amended in Gazette 27 Oct 2009 p.
+4211.]

 8. Use of unregistered labels